mynameismansu/AI_Capstone_prj/README.md

-## Help "Finger Princess" Mr.GPT !
+## Help "Finger Princess" using GPT